matkovic/rpi_camera_carplate_worker/README.md

 Here comes _RPi_Cam_Web_Interface_ and in combination with [previous tutorial](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi)'s script, now we can constantly use our model for car plate detection via video stream (from RPI Cam Web Interface) or directly on camera without intermediary step.

 Now I do not want to do the latter, since constantly checking if there is any car plate in camera view using our TFLite model heats up our Raspberry Pi.
 A compromise that I decided for is to use _RPi_Cam_Web_Interface_'s motion detector and start the TFLite model script (reading via http video stream) when the motion starts and end (kill the process) when the motion ends.

+### 4. Log data

+Log data that was detected in previous step by saving it to folder structure and some mini database (sqlite) on the RPi.

+### 5. Trigger action

+If some specific data was detected in the previous step, now we can trigger RF signal using *rpitx*'s `sendiq` script.

 ---